Abnormal Electrocardiogram Findings in Athletes

 Exercise EKG testing and Holter monitoring also should be considered in the evaluation of lateral or inferolateral T wave inversion.
 The presence of ventricular tachycardia during exercise or Holter may support hypertrophic cardiomyopathy and is also useful in risk stratification 3.

-Anterior T wave inversion is a normal variant in asymptomatic adolescent athletes under 16 years of age, in black athletes when preceded by J-point elevation and convex ST-segment elevation, and in some endurance athletes 3.
+T wave inversion in anterior leads is a normal variant in asymptomatic adolescent athletes under 16 years of age, in black athletes when preceded by J-point elevation and convex ST-segment elevation, and in some endurance athletes 3.

-In most non-black athletes age ≥16 years, anterior T wave inversion beyond lead V2 should prompt further evaluation given the potential overlap with ARVC.
+In most non-black athletes age ≥16 years, T wave inversion in anterior leads beyond lead V2 should prompt further evaluation given the potential overlap with ARVC.

 Concurrent findings of J-point elevation, ST-segment elevation, or biphasic T waves more likely represents athlete’s heart, while the absence of J-point elevation or a coexistent depressed ST-segment is more concerning for ARVC.